Why Build a Sensory Garden & Playground?

 Children play on sound garden equipment

-little girl sitting on a rocking hours
+little girl sitting on a rocking horse

 little kids playing with the sandpit